Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 The picture above shows a pair of CRKT Stiff KISS knives, along with a neck knife and A.G.
 Russel Sting copy (for scale) by the same company.

 The Stiff KISSes were a useful low-bulk fixed blade.
 Typically, they are no longer in production!
 The point of the drop-point (“MDP”) was a little too acute to my mind.
 A point with more belly would have been more versatile.
+Similarly, the tanto's point could have been less angular.

 The tanto has a wrap of black kangaroo leather (given to me by whip-maker Joe Strain).